softworkz/emby-wiki/Library-Structure.md

 _For all these examples the episode is detected as episode #2 and episode #3_

+Iso files are accepted in place of video files, using the same naming convention.

 ## Music

 The recommended folder structure for music is Artist\Album\Song